Klairm/linux-ps3-iso-tools/README.md

 - Add error handler ( right now if something goes wrong the GUI won't tell)
 - Optimize the progress bar ( or even replace it with a spinner )
 - Provide as single executable file
+- Provide a installer for different package managers to install the dependencies python3, python3-pip and python3-pyqt5

 This it's just a python GUI made with pythonQT for the ps3iso utilites programs created by Estwald/Hermes